Do you need marketing ideas for your small business?

 What: Social media channels now have such sophisticated functionality that you should treat them just like a website – a crucially important digital interaction point between your brand and your customers.

-Why: For some this will be their first point of contact with you and your business so you need to spend as much time and effort perfecting your social media channels as you do your website.
+Why: For some, this will be their first point of contact with you and your business so you need to spend as much time and effort perfecting your social media management tools as you do your website.

 Start live broadcasting